isomerpages/enterprisesg-sac/pages/contact-us.md

   - content:
       - phone: +65 6279 1800
       - email: sac@enterprisesg.gov.sg
-      - other: SAC values feedback to improve and monitor accredited organizations.
+      - other: SAC values feedback to improve and monitor accredited organisations.
-          Complaints or feedback about SAC accreditation or accredited organizations can be sent to sac@enterprisesg.gov.sg.
+          Complaints or feedback about SAC accreditation or accredited organisations can be sent to sac@enterprisesg.gov.sg.
 Written complaints should have objective evidence for investigation.
-          Accredited organizations will be asked to address and correct complaints related to them or their clients.
+          Accredited organisations will be asked to address and correct complaints related to them or their clients.
     title: General Enquiries & Feedback
   - content: